nurbilu/chat_game_proj/General_fixs_&_errors.md

 3.5.b. add 2-3 functions to user chat page - continue to implement the text editor toolbar functions and input display(done)

-(estimated time frame: ~ 3 - 12 hours)(1/2 done)
+(estimated time frame: ~ 3 - 12 hours)(3/5 done)
    4.a.fix login redirect from unauth page to login page (done?)
    4.b. :
    - google , facebook and twitter login is removed from the login component (done)
    - google and social networks login is removed , fix forgot-pwd and reset-pwd to be sent to the email instead of redirect to login page or fill a 4 input form fields to navigate to reset-pwd page too (half done) - need to fully implement the email msg sent for reset-pwd for "real" email address ()
-   4.c. design change pwd or remove the component display or link component to profile and design it (done) 4.d. try to implement after success login navigate to the last click component link button on navbar offcanvas (optional( half done )) - save to session storage but need implement the navigation to the last link after login ( done? - check if works later . ())
+   4.c. design change pwd or remove the component display or link component to profile and design it (done) 4.d. try to implement after success login navigate to the last click component link button on navbar offcanvas (optional( half done )) - save to session storage but need implement the navigation to the last link after login ( done? - check if works later . ( done))
-   4.e. adjsut character creation - OPTION 1 : enable to create more characters and display them in the character creation component OR OPTION 2 : create a new character prompt and delete the old one ()
+   4.e. adjsut character creation - OPTION 1 : enable to create more characters and display them in the character creation component (chosen)OR OPTION 2 (not chosen) : create a new character prompt and delete the old one ( half done ) - only implement the delete prompt ()

 (estimated time frame: + 10 hours at least)()
    4.b. fix docker hub GUI (docker is fixed by itself - could be that OS updates fixed GUI(done?))